Javapower77/cs2-highway-intersections-collection/Code/LongDescription.md

 * **4-RoundExit-2-TwoWay-Railroad**: Railroad roundbound intersection with 4 exits each one with 2 two-way track.

 HIGHWAYS:
+* **4-Exit-2-TwoWay-Big-Highway**: Highway intersection with 4 exits each one with 2 one-way high speed road.
+Each exit has five-lane highway road.
-* **5-Exit-Multileg-2-OneWay-Highway**: Highway intersection with 3 exits multileg-style each one with 2 one-way high speed road
+* **5-Exit-Multileg-2-OneWay-Highway**: Highway intersection with 3 exits multileg-style each one with 2 one-way high speed road.
+* **5-Exit-Partial-Cloverleaf-Assymetric-2-OneWay-Highway**: Highway partial cloverleaf assymetrical intersection with 5 exits.
+Exits are five-lane and six-lane highway roads.
+* **9-Exit-Star-2-OneWay-Highway**: Highway star-like intersection with 9 exits each one with 2 one-way high speed road.
+Each exit has eight-lane highway road.
+* **8-Exit-Star-2-OneWay-Highway**: Highway star-like intersection with 8 exits each one with 1 two-way high speed road.
+Each exit has ten-lane highway road both directions.
+* **8-Exit-Star-2-OneWay-Big-Highway**: Highway star-like intersection with 8 exits each one with 2 one-way high speed road.
+Each exit has two six-lane highways.

 ## NOTE
 This mod is not final version.
 Still keep working on it and make improvements.